Teint hâlé astaxanthine.

 Astaxanthin to boost tanning?

-Theastaxanthin has often been mentioned as an active ingredient involved in the tanning process by stimulating the production of melanin.
-But is this really the case?
-Melanin is a black or brown pigment produced during the melanogenesis process, a process by which melanin is produced in the melanosomes.
-For astaxanthin to promote tanning, it would need to have an activating role on melanogenesis.
+The astaxanthin has been mentioned as an active ingredient in the tanning process, stimulating melanin production.
+This idea may arise from the pigment’s red colour.
+Astaxanthin gives certain marine animals, such as shrimp, crabs, and salmon, their pink hue.
+But can it enhance tanning in humans?
+For clarity, melanin is a black or brown pigment produced during the melanogenesis, the process by which melanin forms in melanosomes.
+For astaxanthin to enhance tanning, it would need to activate melanogenesis.
+However, evidence does not support this.

 Diagnostic